 If you don’t have very many full-length dresses or coats, instead of wasting space with a single full-height clothes rail, consider making a swap.
 Two double-height rails will allow you to fit more shorter items in, such as skirts, shirts and trousers.
 Or try a combination of different height hanging rails so that all bases are covered.

 Note how here, efficient closet lighting ideas can help you identify various clothing storage options and find what you need quickly.

 8. Plan the perfect walk-in

-A walk-in closet can feel every bit as luxurious as a dressing room, but with clever clothes storage planning it can be created using a little less space.
+A walk-in closet can feel every bit as luxurious as a dressing room, but with clever ideas for storing clothes it can be created using a little less space.
 Unlike a dedicated dressing room, a walk-in closet is often a smaller area adjoining or partitioned-off from the main bedroom and tends to be kitted out with open clothes storage rather than fitted cupboards.

-Corners can present a challenge when you’re configuring a built-in arrangement, but instead of leaving the space as an empty void, consider corner-shaped units that fit snugly into an angled recess to take advantage of the awkward space while still providing ample clothing storage ideas.
+Corners can present a challenge when you’re configuring a built-in arrangement, but instead of leaving the space as an empty void, consider corner-shaped units that fit snugly into an angled recess to take advantage of the awkward space while still providing ample storage.

 ‘Walk-in wardrobes are a good choice for those looking to display certain items of clothing, accessories, or shoes,’ says Simon Tcherniak at Neville Johnson.
 ‘This more glamorous option elevates your day-to-day routine into something more special and meaningful.